Best VPN for Firefox in 2023: Easy-to-Use Security

 - Doesn’t offer all features of the native app

-NordVPN is our second VPN for Firefox browser, and it trails ExpressVPN because it’s slow over longer distance servers.
+NordVPN is our second VPN for Firefox browser, and it only trails ExpressVPN because its add-on isn’t quite as fleshed out.
 It’s a stand-alone add-on, and you don’t have to install the NordVPN app for the extension to work.
 The extension is lightweight and doesn’t slow down your connection, making it a worthwhile option for high-speed activities, such as torrenting or gaming.

 However, NordVPN the Firefox extension encrypts only your Mozilla Firefox traffic.
 That fact aside, the extension is as easy to use as the native app itself.
 The UI is clean and intuitive, and it offers features such as the location search to improve user experience.
 With the plugin, you can connect to any of 5,400 NordVPN’s servers and enjoy unlimited bandwidth for unfettered streaming or torrenting.